-- 1. Infrastructure planning, land use planning, and infrastructure investment will be co-ordinated to implement this Plan. - Planning for new or expanded infrastructure will occur in an integrated 2. manner, including evaluations of long-range scenario-based land use planning and financial planning, and will be supported by infrastructure master plans, asset management plans, community energy plans, watershed planning, environmental assessments, and other relevant studies where appropriate, and should involve: - a) leveraging infrastructure investment to direct growth and development in accordance with the policies and schedules of this Plan, including the achievement of the minimum intensification and density targets in this Plan; - b) providing sufficient infrastructure capacity in strategic growth areas; - c) identifying the full life cycle costs of infrastructure and developing options to pay for these costs over the long-term; and - d) considering the impacts of a changing climate. - 3.
+- 1. Infrastructure planning, land use planning, and infrastructure investment will be co-ordinated to implement this Plan. - 2.
+Planning for new or expanded infrastructure will occur in an integrated manner, including evaluations of long-range scenario-based land use planning, environmental planning and financial planning, and will be supported by relevant studies and should involve: - a) leveraging infrastructure investment to direct growth and development in accordance with the policies and schedules of this Plan, including the achievement of the minimum intensification and density targets in this Plan; - b) providing sufficient infrastructure capacity in strategic growth areas; - c) identifying the full life cycle costs of infrastructure and developing options to pay for these costs over the long-term; and - d) considering the impacts of a changing climate. - 3.
 Infrastructure investment and other implementation tools and mechanisms will be used to facilitate intensification and higher density development in strategic growth areas.
 Priority will be given to infrastructure investments made by the Province that support the policies and schedules of this Plan. - Municipalities will assess infrastructure risks and vulnerabilities, including 4. those caused by the impacts of a changing climate, and identify actions and investments to address these challenges, which could be identified as part of municipal asset management planning. - 5.
 The Province will work with public sector partners, including Metrolinx, to identify strategic infrastructure needs to support the implementation of this Plan through multi-year infrastructure planning for the transportation system and public service facilities.